rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

 🔹 Key Features:

-- ✅ Built-in support for theming (light/dark mode) [Currently in progress, only part of the components are themed]
+- ✅ Built-in support for theming (light/dark mode) [Currently in progress, only part of the components are themed (those that use @code-dot-org/component-library-styles/colors.scss)]
 - ✅ TypeScript support
 - ✅ Accessibility-first design
 - ✅ Well-documented with Storybook ([See Storybook](https://code-dot-org.github.io/code-dot-org/component-library-storybook))